On Data-based Nash Equilibria in LQ Nonzero-sum Differential Games: Data-based solution of NZS games

 \end{lem} \begin{pf} Since the concatenation of inputs $u$ is PCPE of order $n+1$, by Lemma \ref{lempe} we have that there exist a matrix $\Gamma$ such that

 for any matrices $K_i$.
 Moreover, from \eqref{hankdyn} we have

 which, together with \eqref{aux1}, implies \eqref{clabk}. $\square$ \end{pf}

-The algorithm that is described in the next subsection to solve the coupled AREs \eqref{care} require an initial knowledge of stabilizing matrices $K_i$ for all the players.
-Such stabilizing controllers can be easily obtained from data by exploiting Lemma \ref{lemclsys}.
-Here, we suggest to solve an auxiliary, global optimal control problem to determine such stabilizing matrices, since these optimal controllers will be convenient later in this section.
-Notice that this auxiliary problem takes $u := [u_1^\top \; \cdots \; u_N^\top]^\top$ as the global input of system \eqref{detgamesys} and does not correspond to a game-theoretic formulation of the problem.
+The algorithm that is described in the next subsection to solve the coupled AREs \eqref{care} requires knowledge of initial stabilizing matrices $K_i$.
+Such stabilizing controllers can be obtained from data by exploiting Lemma \ref{lemclsys}.
+Here, we suggest to solve an auxiliary, global optimal control problem to determine such controllers, since they will be convenient later in this section.
+Notice that this auxiliary problem considers the global input $u := [u_1^\top \; \cdots \; u_N^\top]^\top$ and does not correspond to a game-theoretic problem.

 Thus, define some auxiliary weighting matrices $\mathcal{Q} \in \R^{n \times n}$, $\mathcal{R} \in \R^{m \times m}$.
 The matrix $\mathcal{Q} \succeq 0$ can be chosen arbitrarily, but it will be useful to define $\mathcal{R} = \blkdiag_i \{ R_{ii} \}$.
 The objective now is to determine the solution of the LQR problem defined by the matrices $(A,[B_1 \; \cdots \; B_N], \mathcal{Q}, \mathcal{R})$.
-In \cite{LopezMulAUT2025}, the LQR problem is solved for continuous-time systems using only measured data.
+In \cite{LopezMulAUT2026}, the LQR problem is solved for continuous-time systems using only measured data.
 Here, we rewrite this algorithm using our multiagent system formulation.
 First, determine the matrix $\mathcal{P} \in \R^{n \times n}$ that solves the optimization problem

 where